rohanpadhye/blog/_posts/2019-11-05-International-Conference-Attendance.md

 ---
 layout: post
-title: "Equity and Inclusion in International Conference Attendance"
+title: "Equity and Inclusion in International Conference Attendance -- What Can Organizers Do?"
 excerpt_separator: <!--more-->
 draft: true
 ---